 4. Voting: Each member in good standing of the coalition shall have one (1) vote.
 The member shall be responsible for briefing his / her respective board of health or other legally designated health authority about actions pending and taken by the coalition.

-5. Notice: Notice of each meeting shall be given to each member by email not less than three (3) days before the meeting.
+5. Notice: Notice of each meeting shall be given to each member by email not less than two (2) days before the meeting.
 Notice should include agenda and previous minutes.
 Notice for emergency meetings will be given as much advance notice as possible.
-Per Open Meeting Law, the meeting agenda must be posted in each community 48 hours in advance of the meeting.
+Per Open Meeting Law, the meeting agenda must be posted 48 hours in advance of the meeting.

 6. Amendments